tomoslau/tomoslau.github.io/about.md

 I have three years of experience designing interactive experiences for brands in agency and in-house environments, such as Audi, Bupa, Disney, and Hyatt.

-I also enjoy waking up early to hit the gym before work, hiking on weekends, and spending quality time with my doggos in the evening.
+I also enjoy hitting the gym before work, hiking, and spending quality time with my doggos.

 ### Experience
 1. 2017 - Present: Designer, HYPEBEAST
-2. 2016 - 2016: Art Director, Isobar
+2. 2016: Art Director, Isobar
 3. 2014 - 2016: Designer, Clarity Labs

 ### Education